 Does your authority provide any particular/specialised support to SMEs?
 If so, what type of support?

-Have you developed specific guidance for SMEs? [can we access it]
+Have you developed specific guidance for SMEs?

+If yes, can we access it?

 Have you cooperated with, or drawn upon guidance for SMEs produced by other EU DPAs?

+What is your perception of the value of the EC existing guidance to SMEs?

 What are the key facts and messages that you would wish SME's to know about the GDPR?